 Debian installer CD/DVD ISO files suits the best for this purpose, as Debian live CD contains much less packages.
 Ubuntu, Linux Mint installer ISO files could be used in exactly same way, but they also have few packages.

-If you are not an expert, do not try to mix up different Debian/Ubuntu version ISOs, i.e. install packages from Debian stretch ISO on a Debian jessie system.
+If you are not an expert, do not try to mix up different Debian or Ubuntu version ISOs, i.e. install packages from Debian testing ISO on a Debian stable system.
 This could render your system beyond repair very easily.

 So, lest do it ..